 Historical and prehistoric underwater landslides can be triggered by a variety of processes, and pose a tsunami hazard for coastal communities independent of the triggering mechanism.
 Such underwater landslides may be seismically-triggered and can then be used for paleoseismic reconstructions, but they can also be linked to e.g. changes in water level and can then be used for paleoclimate studies.

 We reconstruct (pre)historical activity of volcanoes by studying volcanogenic layers that are deposited in lake sediments, such as tephra air-fall and lahar deposits.
 While distal deposits of major regional eruptions can help to determine the size of these catastrophic events, proximal deposits of nearby volcanoes allow to reconstruct a complete eruptive history of those volcanoes.
 Lahars, or volcanic mud flows, often pose the main hazard for communities near volcanic edifices.
+We also try to understand the dynamics of degassing processes in crater lakes, which can be used for monitoring volcanic (un)rest.

 © Imperial College London/Chase Stone